ankiitagrwal/bymera/README.md

 1. Navigate to any e-commerce site
 2. Add items to your cart
 3. Proceed to checkout
-4. Click the Vymera extension when payment form appears
+4. Click the Bymera extension when payment form appears
 5. Select your crypto and confirm payment
 6. Payment is processed automatically with a virtual card